Curriculum / ELA / 6th Grade / Unit 5: Fleeing Conflict: Refugee & The Unwanted / Lesson 12

 Standards

-Define significant terms essential for understanding graphic novels, and explain how Brown uses text and illustrations to develop the reader’s understanding of the conflict in Syria.
+Identify and explain the basic features of graphic novels in order to analyze how the author uses text and illustrations to develop the reader's understanding of the conflict in Syria.

 RI.6.3RI.6.5